milot-dev/BrickBreaker/README.md

 - Ball and paddle return to starting positions
 - Bricks are regenerated with the same layout
 - Score is preserved (unless `RESET_SCORE_ON_LEVEL_RESET` is true)
-- Game continues - no game-over screen
+- Game continues - no game over screen

 ### Manual Level Selection

 The game supports manual level navigation for testing and gameplay:

 - **Immediate Level Change**: When you change levels manually, the game immediately:
-  - Resets all game objects (ball, paddle, bricks, power-ups)
+  - Resets all game objects (ball, paddle, bricks, power ups)
   - Generates the new level's pattern
   - Maintains or resets score based on configuration
 - **Keyboard Shortcuts**: Quick level navigation without interrupting gameplay